 The Case for a Nickel Supercycle

-Nickel occupies a unique position in the global commodity landscape.
-It is the critical bridge between old-world industry and new-world energy.
-Approximately 70% of global nickel demand still flows into stainless steel production — the backbone of infrastructure, construction, and industrial manufacturing.
-But the fastest-growing demand segment is electric vehicle batteries, where nickel-rich cathode chemistries like NMC 811 (80% nickel, 10% manganese, 10% cobalt) deliver the energy density required for long-range EVs.
-This dual demand profile makes nickel one of the most strategically important metals of the next decade.
+Nickel is a split market — and that split is where the opportunity lives.
+About 70% of global nickel demand still goes into stainless steel, the workhorse of infrastructure, construction, and industrial manufacturing.
+But the fastest-growing demand segment is EV batteries, where nickel-rich cathode chemistries like NMC 811 (80% nickel, 10% manganese, 10% cobalt) deliver the energy density required for long-range vehicles.
+Two completely different end markets, two completely different supply chains, one metal.
+That dual demand profile makes nickel one of the most strategically important metals of the next decade — and one of the most mispriced.

 After the chaotic 2022 LME short squeeze — which exposed deep structural flaws in nickel price discovery — and the subsequent flood of Indonesian supply that crashed prices to the $15,000-$16,000 per tonne range, nickel sits near multi-year lows.
 Sentiment is deeply bearish.
 Indonesian HPAL (High Pressure Acid Leach) capacity additions have overwhelmed the market with Class 2 nickel, pushing marginal Western producers toward care and maintenance.
 BHP suspended operations at Nickel West.
 Several Australian junior miners went into administration.
 The consensus view is that nickel is structurally oversupplied.

-This is precisely the environment where contrarian opportunities emerge.
-When prices sit at or below the marginal cost of production, when mines are closing, when capital flees the sector — that is the moment of maximum pessimism and, historically, the foundation of the next supercycle.
-The nickel market in 2026 bears striking similarities to oil in 2020 or uranium in 2018: a commodity written off by consensus that is about to be repriced by structural forces the market has not yet discounted.
+I've seen this movie before with uranium in 2018 and oil in 2020.
+Maximum pessimism is where I start building positions.
+When prices sit at or below the marginal cost of production, when mines are closing, when capital flees the sector — that is the foundation of the next supercycle.
+The nickel market in 2026 looks like oil did in early 2020: a commodity written off by consensus that is about to be repriced by structural forces the market has not yet discounted.

 Demand Drivers: Batteries & Stainless Steel